 How gorgeous is this open plan kitchen? if you are lucky enough to live in a loft space (these New York-style digs are becoming more popular over here) then take some inspiration from this Plain English kitchen.
 The actual kitchen space may be small but because of high ceilings and open plan design, the space doesn't look cramped or shoe horned into the corner.
 Plus by adding some stools to the other side of the kitchen cabinets, a kind of breakfast bar has been created too, a great way to save space.

-13. Choose furniture in a similar style to create cohesion throughout your open plan space
+26. Use furniture to create cohesion throughout your open plan space

 If you want to create some consistency in your open plan kitchen diner, you'll need to choose furniture that's similar in style and finish, but not too matchy.